One in three workers have experienced domestic violence, and for many, the violence follows them to work.

 What are some simple dos and don’ts when addressing domestic violence at work?

-- Do patiently listen to what the victim shares with you.
+- Do patiently listen to what the survivor shares with you.

 - Don’t judge, criticize, or gossip about the situation.
-Whether you have a suspicion that a co-worker is experiencing domestic violence or they’ve disclosed information to you, keep the information between you, the victim, and the designated workplace representative.
+Whether you have a suspicion that a co-worker is experiencing domestic violence or they’ve disclosed information to you, keep the information between you, the person experiencing abuse, and the designated workplace representative.

-- Do assure the victim that you believe what they are saying and that they are never to be blamed.
+- Do assure the person experiencing domestic violence that you believe what they are saying and that they are never to be blamed.

-- Do tell the victim that there are people and resources at work that can help.
+- Do tell the worker that there are people and resources at work that can help.

 - Don’t allow warning signs or a disclosure to go unaddressed—assure the victim that you want to help.
 Follow up to ensure that they have been given supportive resources.